d11wtq/oedipus-dm/README.md

 end
 ```

+You may specify `nil` for either the `:get` or `:set` options, in order to
+explicitly disable the transmission of the value in either direction.

 ### Fulltext search for resources, via the index

 The `Index` class provides a `#search` method, which accepts the same